 Primate trekking is the major draw of travelers to Uganda and usually seven of the ten travelers come to see primates, what a unique destination.
 You can experience Uganda’s primate safaris from the short day excursion to long primate tours that will allow you to dig deeper to better understand these amazing creatures.

 Gorilla trekking adventures in Uganda are truly unbeatable and unique.
 Uganda’s Bwindi and Mgahinga Gorilla National Park offer travelers opportunities to trek the endangered mountain gorillas.
-Uganda gorilla trekking even becomes more unique compared to other gorilla trekking destinations because of their unique experiences like Gorilla Habituation in Bwindi – one of its kind in Africa.
+Uganda gorilla trekking is even more unique compared to other gorilla trekking destinations because of their unique experiences like Gorilla Habituation in Bwindi – one of its kind in Africa.

 The majority of safaris in Uganda that depart from Entebbe are privately organized by tour companies, giving tourists a variety of options to tailor their trip itineraries to their personal travel preferences.